input-output-hk/mithril/docs/website/blog/2026-03-16-new-protocol-parameters-mainnet.md

 :::tip

-More information about the protocol parameters and their impact can be found in the [Mithril documentation](https://mithril.network/doc/mithril/advanced/mithril-protocol/protocol#protocol-phases-1).
+You can find more information about protocol parameters and their impact in the [Mithril documentation](https://mithril.network/doc/mithril/advanced/mithril-protocol/protocol#protocol-phases-1).

 :::

 :::info

-No action is required from SPOs or Mithril client users.
+No action is required from stake pool operators or Mithril client users.
 The protocol parameter update is handled by the aggregator and is transparent to signers and clients.

 :::